CLIENT: U.S. Agency for International Development Mission to Armenia

 TIME PERIOD: 2015 to 2020

 The Advanced Science & Partnerships for Integrated Resource Development (ASPIRED) Project is designed to support sustainable water resource management and sustainable practices of water users at the core of the water-energy nexus through the use of science, technology, innovation and partnerships approaches.
 The goal is to reduce the rate of groundwater extraction in Armenia’s Ararat Valley to sustainable levels.

-Under ASPIRED, ME&A collaborates with the USAID/Global Development Lab/Center for Data, Analysis and Research (DAR), the U.S. Geological Survey, and other relevant institutions to pilot innovative technologies for water conservation and fish farms; establish transformational partnerships; and promote evidence- and science-based water resource monitoring, planning and management.
+Under ASPIRED, ME&A collaborates with the USAID/U.S. Global Development Lab/Center for Data, Analysis, and Research (DAR), the U.S. Geological Survey, and other relevant institutions to pilot innovative technologies for water conservation and fish farms; establish transformational partnerships; and promote evidence- and science-based water resource monitoring, planning and management.
 In addition, ME&A also works with the private sector, academia, and other donors to leverage their resources and expertise in the Armenian water and energy sector.

 ASPIRED is a follow on to the Clean Energy and Water Program (CEWP), which ME&A implemented for USAID/Armenia from the fall of 2011 to its completion in September 2015.